.

 • Charge Capture: Dashboard widgets can help labs monitor charge capture rates (the percentage of billable services they bill for) and stop revenue leakage.

-• Pricing: Dashboard widgets can also be used to monitor pricing for services such as the average reimbursement rate for each test on the test menu.
+• Pricing: Dashboard widgets can also be used to monitor services, such as the average reimbursement rate for each test on the test menu.
 This information can help labs adjust pricing strategies to be more competitive and maximize revenue.

-Now that we’ve demonstrated the importance of dashboard widgets, let’s talk about how long it takes to go from a concept to a reality in LigoLab’s dynamic LIS software environment.
+Now that we’ve demonstrated the importance of dashboard widgets, let’s talk about how long it takes to go from a concept to a reality in LigoLab’s agile LIS software environment.

 According to Still, the project turnaround time is relatively quick.

-How Advanced Laboratory Information Systems Modernize and Digitize Lab Operation
+Advanced Laboratory Information Systems: Modernize and Digitize Lab Operations

-If you are ready to learn more about how dashboards and the LigoLab Informatics Platform (the only all-in-one LIS & RCM laboratory solution out there) can help your clinical or pathology lab modernize and grow efficiently, click here to schedule a pathology lab software demonstration with a LigoLab LIS Product Specialist.
+If you are ready to learn more about how dashboards and the LigoLab Informatics Platform - the only all-in-one medical LIS & laboratory billing solution out there - can help your clinical or pathology lab modernize and grow efficiently, click below and schedule a personalized pathology lab software demonstration with a LigoLab product specialist.

 Michael Kalinowski